Do you write lists?

 maybe co-workers can help start sections of the proposal or work with you on an assignment.

-They may not do the job to your level, but the job will at least started – and the more you delegate to them, the more confident they will become.
+They may not do the job to your level, but the job will at least started – and the more you delegate to them, the more confident they will become. - Now let’s look at tasks that are IMPORTANT, marking these with an ‘I’ or another coloured *asterisk.

 The ‘Important’ category can be a tricky one to decipher…afterall, if something is important shouldn’t I be doing it now!?